janakaspl/google-publisher/readme.txt

 Contributors: google
 Tags: google, AdSense, ads, webmaster, advertising Requires at least: 3.0.0
-Tested up to: 3.8.0
+Tested up to: 3.8.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The official Google plugin for publishers.
+The official Google plugin for publishers, written by Google.
 Supported products include AdSense and Webmaster Tools.
 This is a beta release.

 == Description ==

 The Google Publisher Plugin enables you to easily use Google's products - including AdSense and Webmaster Tools - with your WordPress site.

+Adding AdSense ads usually requires you to generate snippets in AdSense and paste these into your site, or to manually edit PHP files.
+This plugin lets you place AdSense ads using a simple point-and-click UI.

 This beta version of the Google Publisher Plugin allows you to: